tetrau/fractionator/README.md

 experiments.

-To use Fractionator, click [Paste Text] button, then paste your input text or click [Choose File] button, choose a text file (.txt), or a subtitle file (.srt).
+To use Fractionator, click [Paste Text] button, then paste your input text or click [Choose File] button, choose a text file (.txt), a pdf file (.pdf), or a subtitle file (.srt).
 Finally, click [Fractionate] button to see the fractionating result.
 Try It now by clicking the [Demo] button to see the fractionating result of some example text.

 Fractionator is free software, all text is processed locally on your browser without been uploaded to any servers.